Benjamin Edes instigated and paid for the Boston Tea Party – and, to his death, guarded the secret list of all who participated.

 He remembered that a number of gentlemen met in his father’s parlor in the afternoon before they destroyed the tea.
 Peter’s job was to make punch for them in another room.
 He filled the bowl several times.

-(The punch bowl is now in the possession of the Massachusetts Historical Society.)
+(The punch bowl now belongs to the Massachusetts Historical Society.)

-The men stayed in the house until dark, he supposed to disguise themselves like Indians.
+The men stayed in the house until dark, he supposed to disguise themselves as Native Americans.
 When the sun set, they left the house and went to the wharves where the vessels lay.

 “The Indians worked smartly,” wrote Peter Edes.